parsaeisa/Notes/Software engineering/Non-technical/work culture.md

     - incidents
     - features
     - refactorings
-- You should know the rules defined by each team.
-Teams such as DBA, cloud, the teams that you have dependency on.
+- One of the most important things in solution design sessions is internal events in the company.
+For example regulations set by each team.
+For example the DBA and the Cloud team may have some rules, they are your infrastucture so you should consider their rules.
+DBA, cloud, or any team that you have dependency on.

 With keeping the tracks of projects, you can easily find **similar problems** while working on a solution.